hazelcast/hazelcast/site/docs/design-docs/005-cdc-sources.md

 That form however is not production ready:

-* it's **inconvenient** to use: gives you huge JSON messages which you then have to interpret on your own, based on Debizium documentation
+* it's **inconvenient** to use: gives you huge JSON messages which you then have to interpret on your own, based on Debezium documentation

 * native **timestamps** aren't provided (due to bugs in the code); even if fixed their shortcomings aren't documented (mostly that timestamps